grand-rick/C-programs/README.md

 # C-programs
-This is a repo to store most of my school program assignments in C.
+This is a repository to store most of my program assignments in C.